Scriptures12/PythonEmail_Sender/Readme.md

 # Email Sender

-A Python project to send emails using Gmail's SMTP server.
+This is a Python project to send emails using Gmail's SMTP server.
 This project uses environment variables to securely store sensitive information like email credentials.

 ---